SteixnerKumar/tiger_task_experiment/README.md

 + Psychtoolbox                                          Version 3.0.14      30 December
 ###### [Back to Contents](https://github.com/SteixnerKumar/tiger_task_experiment/blob/master/README.md#Contents)

-# Procedure
+# Procedure for the experiment
-Shortcut: In the command windoe type 'tiger_task_experiment' to begin.
+Shortcut: When in the tiger_task_experiment_code folder, on the command window type 'tiger_task_experiment' to begin.

 The default structure is as follows.
 There is a folder named 'images', which has all the graphics required by the code.
 Missing any of this will most likely create an error.
 This folder is refered in the code as the current_working_directory/images, so as long as this folder exists, you are good to go.
 All the default location addresses can be modified if you wish manually in the wrapper ('sk_tt_experiment_wrapper.m') file.